aaronrcooper/pghdotnet-jupyter-talk/README.md

 - Inability to create listener blocks without a loop
     - For example, I tried to create an Event Hubs listener using a Jupyter C# notebook and was unable to listen to the events in the manner that I expected initially.
     This seems to be by design, as each code block runs until completion.
+- Inability to use some features in .NET
+    - In this project, I am unable to access `System.Configuration.ConfigurationManager` even though I included a reference to it, therefore I was unable to successfully create a Cosmos DB based project in Jupyter

+## Considerations

+The .NET Jupyter notebook is still in Preview, so it can have some undesired bugs and behaviors.
+Hopefully these issues are smoothed as the project matures.
+But until then, it is a neat little tool!

 ## Other Resources